Courseography/courseography/README.md

 When running in production you should run `$ yarn build` instead of `$ yarn watch` to build the web assets.
 This will take longer but results in smaller asset files.

+### Running front-end tests

+1. Run 'yarn run test -- [insert the name of the test file]' to run front-end tests.

 #### Developers

 If you are contributing to Courseography, you should install our pre-commit hooks: